 You can read more of my thoughts after the gallery.

-This latest branch of The Gentlemen Baristas, known as the Coffee Store, opened in mid-May.
+This latest branch of The Gentlemen Baristas, originally known as the Coffee Store (and now known as London Bridge), opened in mid-May.
 On Park Street, it’s due west of Borough Market and the likes of Flat Cap Borough, and just down the road from the famous Monmouth Coffee, as well as being a stone’s throw from the original on Union Street.
 However, while the original had multiple spaces spread over two floors, The Gentlemen Baristas Coffee Store is a single, compact space, although it shares the same colour scheme, with dark woods and a blue-painted counter.